AnalysisWorks-llc/diamond-analytics-docs/docs/faq/index.md

 You retain access to data entry.
 Analytics, training plans, report cards, and lineup builders are paused until you subscribe.
 Your data is never deleted.

 **Can I get a refund?**
-Contact support at support@diamondanalytics.app within 7 days of a charge for refund consideration.
+Contact support at support@analysisworks-llc.com within 7 days of a charge for refund consideration.

 ## Technical